dgrant/www-pommedapi/src/content/participation.en.md

 ### Non-Participation policy

-When you register your child at Pomme d’Api, you must include a deposit cheque of {% noParticipationPenalty %}, dated for July 1 of the following year.
+When you register your child at Pomme d’Api, you must include a deposit cheque of {% noParticipationPenalty %}, dated for June 1 of the following year.
 This cheque will be destroyed if your family contributes at least {% minimumParticipationHours %} volunteer hours by June 30.
 If you do not meet this minimum requirement by June 30, the cheque will be cashed.